cenk1cenk2/tmux-toggle-popup.nvim/README.md

 require("tmux-toggle-popup").setup({
   toggle = {
-    -- this will be a tmux keybinding so it should be in the format that is acceptable to tmux key = "F1",
+    -- this will be a tmux keybinding so it should be in the format that is acceptable to tmux key = "-n F1",
-    -- this value is for tmux as well, you can add `-n` flag to make this keybinding global global = true,
+    -- this value is set for the toggle script on the original plugin mode = "force-close"
   },
 })
 ```